xploreout/ai-sql-generator/README.md

 # ReactJS app to generate SQL using OpenAI API

 This project was created with `npx create-react-app sql-ai-gen --template typescript`

-It uses openAI API to generate SQL statements.
-User write the request in the input field. `Run Query` will fetch API request to backend that access OpenAI API.
-The AI generated statements will be displayed along with the history of all prior requests as reference.
+It uses openAI API to generate SQL statements base on user's input.
+The access to OpenAi API is through the backend Node/Express with use of dotenv file to hide the API key.
+The AI generated SQL statements and explanation will be displayed at the bottom, along with the history of all prior requests on the top of the scrollable screen.

-Backend server uses Node/Express to access OpenAI api and protect secret using dotenv.

 ![dashboard](public/sample.jpg)